alanxoc3/alanxoc3.github.io/about.md

 ![Thinking in 杭州.](/res/img/about_me_thinking.jpg)

-> "If you have built castles in the air, your work need not be lost; that is
+{% include quote.html text="
-> where they should be.
-Now put the foundations under them."
+If you have built castles in the air, your work need not be lost; that is where they should be.
+Now put the foundations under them.
-> -- <cite> Henry David Thoreau </cite>
+" cite="Henry David Thoreau" %}